yatinappsmith/actions-cache/README.md

 ```

 > Note: The `id` defined in `actions/cache` must match the `id` in the `if` statement (i.e. `steps.[ID].outputs.cache-hit`)

-## Contributing
-We would love for you to contribute to `actions/cache`, pull requests are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)